Birthgap — global fertility and the timing of parenthood

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-Denmark's total maternal rate decreased slightly to 64.9% in 2024, continuing a downward trend from recent years and marking a significant decline from the 1970s level.
-Meanwhile, the lifetime childlessness rate rose to 35.1%, reflecting a persistently high level compared to historical norms.
-The mean age at childbearing edged upward to 30.3 years, showing a steady increase over the past decades.
-Family size remains dominated by mothers with exactly two children, representing 60.0% of mothers in 2024.
+Denmark's total maternal rate has declined slightly to 64.9% in 2024, continuing a downward trend from the past five years and marking a notable drop from the 1970s.
+Meanwhile, the country's lifetime childlessness rate edged up to 35.1%, reflecting a gradual increase over recent years.
+The mean age at childbirth continues to rise modestly, now averaging 30.3 years, maintaining its position well above the levels observed in previous decades.

-• Total maternal rate slightly above global average, ranked 13th in Europe
+• Total maternal rate ranks 13th in Europe, slightly above European average

 Key fertility indicators — Denmark